G. B. Pant University of Agriculture and Technology: Administration and organization

 In the Indian higher education system, Pantnagar is classified as a State Agricultural University.
 The university is in the jurisdiction of the state government.
 The governor of the state is the ex-officio chancellor of the university and appoints a vice-chancellor, who functions as a full-time chief executive of the university.
 The vice-chancellor chairs a 13-member board of management, which is the highest executive body of the university and oversees primarily financial and administrative matters and also ratifies recommendations of other councils of the university.

 The other councils are the Academic council, the Research council and the Extension education council.
-Governor of Uttarakhand Dr. Baby Rani Maurya is the present Chancellor and Dr. Tej Pratap is VC of the university.
+Governor of Uttarakhand Lieutenant general Gurmit Singh is the present Chancellor and Manmohan Singh Chauhan is VC of the university.

 The university is financed primarily from grant-in-aid of the state government and through grants received from the central government through Indian Council of Agricultural Research, besides income from student tuition fees, sponsored research, university farm, etc. Total allocated budget for the university in the year 2011–2012 stood at Rs 240 crores (~ US$50 million), which puts Pantnagar among top five agricultural universities in terms of financial resources.

 Recently, a high powered central government committee – the Committee to Advise on Renovation and Rejuvenation of Higher Education (Yashpal Committee, 2009) — has recommended converting agricultural universities into general universities encompassing all branches of studies.

 Academics

 Colleges

-Pantnagar is a non-affiliating university and its academic activities are organized through its nine constituent colleges (faculties),which run large undergraduate (UG) programs.
-All Masters and PhD students are part of College of Post Graduate Studies, however they have strong association with one of the other colleges as per their academic major.
+Pantnagar is a non-affiliating university and its academic activities are organized through its nine constituent colleges (faculties), which run large undergraduate (UG) programs.
+All master's and PhD students are part of College of Post Graduate Studies, however they have strong association with one of the other colleges as per their academic major.
 Prior to 2012, the university also had two off-campus colleges namely, 'College of Forestry and Hill Agriculture, Ranichauri' (founded 1991) and 'Veer Chandra Singh Garhwali College of Horticulture, Bharsar' (founded 2002).
 However, recently, through an act of Uttarakhand Legislative Assembly these colleges have been transferred to newly incorporated Uttarakhand University of Horticulture and Forestry.
 Distributed among colleges and other units of the university, there are 763 teachers and officers, 59 technical personnel, 631 administrative personnel and 1425 class III employees, amounting to a total staff strength of 2878 against a students strength of 2800–3000, which makes teacher taught ratio of about 1:6 and student-staff ratio about 1:1.